-The TSRA Board Charter is based on ethical standards and good governance and contains key documents such as the Board Members Code of Conduct, and the TSRA’s Charter of Representation, Performance and Accountability, as well as the terms of reference relating to Board committees.
+The TSRA Board Charter is based on ethical standards and good governance and contains key documents such as the Board Member’s Code of Conduct, TSRA’s Charter of Representation, Performance and Accountability and the terms of reference relating to Board committees.

 Board Member Induction

-During 2014 - 2015, there were no changes to the composition of the TSRA Board.
-No Board induction training was conducted.
+During 2015-2016 there were no changes to the composition of the TSRA Board.
+No board induction training was conducted.

-The TSRA Board’s Code of Conduct and ethics policies are published in the TSRA Board Charter.
+The TSRA Board Member’s Code of Conduct and ethics policies are published in the TSRA Board Charter.

 Training and Education

-The TSRA provides opportunity for Board members to undertake accredited training in the areas of governance, leadership or business.
-The qualifications of individual Board members are detailed in the section ‘Profiles of TSRA Board Members’.
-In March 2015, TSRA Board members completed training in workplace health and safety, delivered by an independent external trainer.
+The TSRA provides opportunities for Board members to undertake accredited training in the areas of governance, leadership and business.
+Board members are also eligible to apply for the TSRA’s Leadership Capacity Building Programmes.
+Qualifications earned by Board members are noted in the profiles of TSRA Board members in this section of the Annual Report.

-The TSRA Board formed an Executive Committee in 2012 to assist the Chairperson to carry out his functions.
+The TSRA Board formed an Executive Committee at the beginning of its term in 2012 to assist the Chairperson to carry out his functions.
 The portfolio structure of the Executive Committee is aligned to the TSRA’s eight programmes.
 Executive meetings are held quarterly, immediately prior to each TSRA Board meeting.
-The TSRA Chairperson may call for additional Executive Committee meetings should they be required.
+The TSRA Chairperson may call for additional Executive Committee meetings if required.

-- to ensure that policies and future directives are made in accordance with the Aboriginal and Torres Strait Islander Act 2005 (Cth), the PGPA Act and other relevant legislation
+- ensure that policies and future directives are made in accordance with the Aboriginal and Torres Strait Islander Act 2005 (Cth), the Public Governance, Performance and Accountability Act 2013 (Cth) and other relevant legislation

 - advocate for improved outcomes in the Torres Strait region